Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Preliminaries

 \section{Preliminaries}

 In this section, we lay the foundation for rfMDPs.
-We first recap (f)MDPs, which model probabilistic state changes, when an agent performs an action.
-Furthermore, the states have a reward assigned, and the task is to compute the optimal policy, i.e., which action to perform in which state, for the agent w.r.t. rewards.
+We first recap (f)MDPs, which model probabilistic state changes occurring due to agents performing actions.
+Furthermore, states have a reward assigned, and the task is to compute the optimal policy, i.e., which action to perform in which state.
 Second, we recap lifting in probabilistic graphical models.